ilan-anodot/anodotcost_api_docs_slate/source/includes/_Schema.md

 }
 ```

+The response contains the schema details and provides a schema id for you to use when posting metrics to this schema.

 ### Get User Stream Schema

-After you've created the schema, you can use this call to get the list of all schemas in the account.

 > Request Example: Get all schemas